How To Properly Handle Your Quarterly Sales Tax Analysis as an Online Seller

 The Wayfair Decision

 Before all of these regulations regarding the sales tax nexus, it was based on physicality.
 Online retailers, not having an actual location in-state, would not have a tax nexus and were not required to remit taxes.
 With this system, the customer was responsible for reporting and remitting taxes.
-With the issues that in-state businesses were experiencing due to out-of-state sellers not having to pay the same sales tax as them, South Dakota was first to amend their sales tax regulations in response to the rise of online sellers.
+With the issues that in-state businesses were experiencing due to out-of-state sellers not having to pay the same sales tax as them, South Dakota was the first to amend their sales tax regulations in response to the rise of online sellers.

-The Wayfair decision made by South Dakota made it so that sellers, whether online or not, that had more than $100,000 of sales within a state had to collect and remit a specified amount of sales tax.
+The Wayfair decision by South Dakota made it so that sellers, whether online or not, that had more than $100,000 of sales within a state had to collect and remit a specified sales tax.
 Wayfair, an online retailer, challenged this and was defeated in court because the current sales tax laws were outdated in responding to the rising online marketplace.
 This decision is why many states are now amending their tax laws to encompass online businesses within their tax laws.

 The Concept Of A Sales Tax Nexus

 A Sales Tax Nexus is a term that encompasses any significant connection that your business has to a particular state.
 These can take the form of either a physical nexus or an economic nexus, with the presence of either one triggering the sales tax requirement.
 Before the Wayfair decision, state officials could only enforce tax collection if the business had a physical presence within the state.
 Common examples of a Physical Nexus include office spaces, brick-and-mortar retail stores, and warehouses owned under your business.

 The main difference between these two types of sales tax nexus is that an economic nexus is based on a business’ economic activities within said state.
 A state may have different interpretations of what activities create an economic nexus.
 Examples may include crossing a threshold of dollar sales or a certain number of transactions made within the state.